 As we step into the new year, you may be requiring the services of a private investigator.
 However, there are a few things that you need to look at before you enter into a contract with them.
-We’ve compiled a list of five things you should look for in an Investigator, to ensure that you can hire them with a greater level of confidence.
+We’ve compiled a list of 5 things to look for in a Private Investigator, to ensure that you can hire them with a greater level of confidence.

 1. Licenced and Trained